ulixee/secret-agent/website/docs/Plugins/ClientPlugins.md

 The following methods are all optional.
 Use them when you want to hook into a specific SecretAgent flow:

 ### onAgent<em>(agent, sendToCore)</em> *optional*
-This method is called every time a new Agent in initialized.
+This method is called every time a new Agent is initialized.
 #### **Arguments**:
 - agent `Agent`
 - sendToCore: `(toPluginId: string, ...args: any[]) => Promise<any>`
 #### **Returns** `void`

 ### onTab<em>(agent, tab, sendToCore)</em> *optional*
-This method is called every time a new Tab in initialized.
+This method is called every time a new Tab is initialized.
 #### **Arguments**:
 - agent `Agent`
 - tab `Tab`